kevinhayesanderson/threading/README.md

 Synchronization:
     - Act of coordinating actions of multiple threads or tasks runni..
-    - Necessary when rumming multiple threads to get predictable out..
+    - Necessary when running multiple threads to get predictable out..
     - Methods to Synchronization:
           - Blocking Methods:
                 - Sleep